ebelmont/MinimalResolution/README.md

 The s for the minimal resolution for BP/I should be at least one larger than the s for that of BP.

 Any mistake of the input could result in unpredictible behaviour, usually a break-down of the program such as a segmentation error.

+[EB: the p=3 version may have different restrictions on the degrees, but I haven't thought about what the rule should be.]